Why Your Electricity Bill Is Increasing: Understanding PJM Capacity Prices

 Why Are Capacity Prices Increasing So Dramatically?

-Capacity prices have experienced two dramatic increases in successive auctions.
-First, the 2025-2026 capacity auction saw prices surge from about $29 per megawatt-day to $270 per megawatt-day.
-Then, the most recent 2026-2027 auction cleared at $329.17 per megawatt-day, an additional 22% increase.
+Capacity prices have experienced three dramatic increases in successive auctions.
+The 2025-2026 capacity auction saw prices surge from about $29 per megawatt-day to $270 per megawatt-day.
+The 2026-2027 auction cleared at $329.17 per megawatt-day.
+Most recently, the December 2025 auction for 2027-2028 cleared at $333.44 per megawatt-day—hitting the FERC-approved price cap while still leaving a 6,623 MW reliability shortfall.

 | Year | Capacity Price | Change |